Alaungsithu: Administration

 The early part of Sithu's reign was spent repressing revolts, especially in Tenasserim and north Arakan.
 A Pali inscription found at Mergui (Myeik) is evidence that Tenasserim then paid allegiance to the Pagan monarchy.
-In north Arakan, a usurper (Kahton, lord of Thets) had driven out the rightful heir, who fled to Pagan, where he subsequently died.
+In northern Arakan, a usurper called Kahtom (ကထုံ, chief of Thaks)) had driven out the rightful heir, who fled to Pagan, where he subsequently died.
 Pagan's initial attempt to restore the rightful heir Letya Min Nan—a combined land and seaborne invasion—failed but the second attempt in 1118 succeeded.
 (The Arakanese chronicles report the date as 1103.)
 Letya Min Nan, in gratitude, repaired the Buddhagaya shrine in the honor of his overlord Sithu.

 Sithu traveled far and wide throughout his dominions, building many works of merit.
 These pious pilgrimages form the main theme of the chronicles of his reign.
 He reportedly sailed as far south as Malaya and Bengal in the west.
 Like his great-grandfather Anawrahta, he also traveled to Nanzhao Kingdom.
 There was apparently much disorder during his long absences from the capital.

 The rulings given at his court, some of which by himself, once existed in a collection, the Alaungsithu Hpyatton.